micro-community/development/docs/pages/concepts/platform.markdown

 ## Dev Environment

 The Dev environment is a free tier hosted by us as a best effort service.
-It's a place for hobbyists and side projects.
-To get access please talk to #m3o-platform on [slack](https://slack.m3o.com).
-To login see the following.
+It's a place for small projects and individual developers.
+To signup and login see the following.

 ```
 # set the dev env